ArrisLee/admr-gen/README.md

 ## Installation

-Use `go get` to donwload bin file, which will be installed in `$GOPATH/bin` directory.
+Use `go get -u` to donwload bin file, which will be installed in `$GOPATH/bin` directory.

 ```sh
 go get -u "github.com/ArrisLee/admr-gen"